 It is easiest to stay right downtown, which is walking distance from most of Providence and close to the train station.

 The Biltmore, built in 1922, is on the National Registry of Historic Places and National Registry of Historic Hotels.
 Sleep in a bit of Providence history by booking your room here.

-A hipster boutique hotel, dream of the both religious and lascivious past of this building.
+At this hipster boutique hotel, dream of both the religious and lascivious past of this building.
 Do I have you curious?
-It was both a mission, then a strip club… You can find out for yourself by booking a room here.
+It was both a mission, then a strip club.
+You can find out for yourself by booking a room here.